 Jan, please tell us how you prepare for show-ring success and plan for consistent, high-caliber performances.

 First, we honestly assess each horse and develop clear goals.
 Then we might go to several local/national shows, which helps us further assess each horse.
 Then we move on to the CDI shows.
-My focus for the 2012 show season is twofold: to qualify for the selection trials and the Olympic team and to qualify for the World Cup.

 Do you prefer getting young horses and starting them yourself or working with trained horses?